cuiyongbo/hello-world/my_wiki/english_notes.rst

 | supersede
 | Definition: to replace something because it has become old-fashioned or unacceptable.
 | Synonyms: supplant.
-| Usage: Hand tools are relics of the past5 that have now been superseded by the machine.
+| Usage: Hand tools are relics of the past that have now been superseded by the machine.
 |
 | tweet
 | Definition: the chirp of a small or young bird.